 - The texture of the surface: Choose a flooring product with a texture that provides some traction underneath if slickness is a problem.
 Luxury vinyl or vinyl composite tiles are preferable; wet sheet vinyl is usually the most slippery.

 - Different backing: Different backings on various vinyl flooring could call for distinct installation techniques.
-Hard or cushioned backings are available, and the choice and quality of the backing will affect the product's functionality and cost.
+Rigid or cushioned backings are available, and the choice and quality of the backing will affect the product's functionality and cost.
 Backings with cushions are more insulating, softer on the feet, and quieter.

 - Designs: A vinyl flooring product's surface design can be created in various ways.
 Simple printed designs are the most affordable option, whereas intricate inlaid designs that go through the vinyl are found on more costly, more lasting products.
 As a result, the flooring product will be more robust.

-Ready to Choose Vinyl Flooring - Contact Smart FloorsVinyl flooring can greatly benefit your home.
-At Smart Floors, we know that every home is different and requires its own flooring design concepts.
+Ready to Choose Vinyl Flooring - Contact Smart FloorsVinyl flooring can significantly benefit your home.
+At Smart Floors, we know that every home is different and requires its flooring design concepts.
 We provide an unmatched selection of the newest flooring products, including luxury vinyl tile floors and top-tier installation professionals to suit your flooring needs.
 Contact us today for more information.